Nitrous Oxide (laughing gas)

-Commonly referred to has the “happy pill”; oral sedation is where the patient is given a sedative-hypnotic drug just before their dental appointment.
+Commonly referred to has the “happy pill”; oral sedation is given to the patient before treatment in the form of a sedative-hypnotic drug.
 The most common drug is Triazolam (Halcion).
+The drug is administered in conjunction with other medications as indicated.
 It takes approximately 25–30 minutes for it to start to take affect and therefore you will be instructed to come to your appointment early.
 Halcion has a sedative effect that makes it a requirement for patients to have an escort to and from their dental appointment.

 Oral Sedation works well for patients that have a mild to moderate level of fear and anxiety and have had oral sedation dentistry in the past.
 One problem associated with oral sedation is that it can be a bit of a hit–and–miss affair.
 Basically, you don’t know how well the drug will be absorbed from the stomach.
 The inability to customize the amount of drug to give each patient “titrate” minimizes the advantages of oral sedation.

-Intravenous Sedation or “twilight sleep” helps you to be comfortable and calm when undergoing dental procedures.
-Your treatment can be completed for you under intravenous sedation, if you so desire.
-Intravenous sedation or “IV sedation” (twilight sedation) is designed to better enable you undergo your dental procedures while you are very relaxed.
+Intravenous Sedation helps you to be comfortable and calm when undergoing dental procedures and is available upon request.
+Intravenous sedation or “IV sedation” is designed to better enable you to undergo your dental procedures while you are very relaxed.
 It will enable you to tolerate as well as not remember those procedures that may be very uncomfortable for you.
 IV sedation will essentially help alleviate the anxiety associated with your treatment.
-You may not always be asleep but you will be comfortable, calm and relaxed, drifting in and out of sleep – a “twilight sleep”.
+You may not always be asleep but you will be comfortable, calm and relaxed, drifting in and out of sleep.